emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __Starting Items:__
   * __Grapple Gun:__ You carry a retractable grappling gun.
 The gun carries 40 feet of rope.
 * __Advantages:__
-  * __Resist Magic:__ You may make any rolls against an enemy's spell power with advantage.
+  * __Resist Magic:__ You make any rolls against an enemy's spell power with advantage.